bluehackrafestefano/StockApp_Django-React-Docker_Project/Docker4Developers_ClassNote.md

 ## (Optional) Nginx

 - To serve Django static files, and/or serving React app as a proxy server we need to use Nginx server.
+It is best to use Gunicorn behind an HTTP proxy server.
+We strongly advise you to use nginx.

 - Create `nginx` folder next to api/ and client/.